 Vanellope Von Schweetz Costume

 Even when you do go the route of the princess look, Disney has a way of making their little monarchs dodge the dresses!
 While Merida bursts at the seams, Vanellope literally teleports out of the dress as soon as she can hit the track!
-If you're going for the 'President' of Sugar Rush, you'll want a sarcastic sense of humor and endless energy.
+If you're going to wear a Vanellope costume, as the 'President' of Sugar Rush, you'll want a sarcastic sense of humor and endless energy.
 (We're not sure if that's due to her youth or all the sweets.)

 Disney Princess Costumes